phlppnhllngr/phlppnhllngr.github.io/content/security/Keys_Zertifikate.md

 - **Root Certificate**
 - **cer, crt, der, pem**
   - *CER and CRT are (both) commonly used as extensions for a file containing an X.509 certificate*
-  - *There are two common encodings used for the file contents:"
+  - *There are two common encodings used for the file contents:*
     - *DER*
       - *a binary encoding (Distinguished Encoding Rules) defined by ASN.1*
     - *PEM*